 Although Scott’s blog is for Windows/.NET development, there’s lots of goodies in there which can be applied to any language or ported to any language.
 I’d like to narrow in on the support based principles: tracing (logging) and error handling.

 Scott mentions that for critical/error/warn logging, your audience is not a developer.
 Well in this case, I am, however, I may not know the application, so I need as much information as I can get.
 This leads me onto my first extension; transaction IDs.
-You may need monitor for music production, So here is perfect monitor guide : https://hometronix.net/best-gaming-monitors/
+You may need monitor for music production and game lover, So here is best gaming monitor under 200 guide.

 Now, there’s two kinds of transaction IDs really, especially when dealing with a service based application.
 One is every invocation of your service should be given a unique ID and that should be passed around the code (and logged against) until the path returns to the client.
 Depending on your application, this could get really noisy, but a multi-threaded application could benefit from such information.
 Second is a resource/task based ID, if a service does something (let’s call it A), but the execution path returns to the client before A is complete, the ID for A should be returned to the client and this ID should live through the execution of A and stored or achieved accordingly.
 In terms of logging, when ever you come across this ID, use it.
 This generally follows for all IDs, if you have an ID, use it when logging.

 With error handling, it’s accepted that catching a generic exception is bad, although permissible if at the boundary of your application.
 If you must catch ‘Exception’ or ‘RuntimeException’, log it and use at least a error condition.
 It’s a generic exception for a reason and that reason is you don’t know what happened.